Skoda Rapid Spaceback review

 In its efforts to keep the Rapid as affordable as possible, Skoda has used as many parts from existing models as it can.
 The car sits on a modified version of the VW Polo’s platform, while the range of petrol and diesel engines is tried and tested.

-The standard Rapid has yet to be recalled, but there were reports of early cars retaining water in their doors, as the drain holes hadn’t been cleared properly.
+The pre-facelift Rapid has yet to be recalled, but there were reports of early cars retaining water in their doors, as the drain holes hadn’t been cleared properly.
 Apart from that, the model has had a trouble-free start.

 The standard Rapid has a five-star Euro NCAP crash test rating, and while there are no advanced safety features, you do get six airbags, traction and stability control, as well as brake lights that flash under heavy braking.